“I used to be a lesbian.”

 Perry is crystal clear in her journey, from her early years and into her young days when she struggled with his lifestyle but most importantly when she felt the pursuit of God for her life.

 Most of the book is divided into chapters titled by the years when specific events happened and are written as if you were reading Perry’s journal with some comments and principles here and there.
 This can be good for those who don’t like to read theology books and bad for those that didn’t expect this style.

 Finally, the last chapters are structured to explain common misconceptions from the church and Christians about the gay lifestyle and how we can be more effective when sharing God’s love.

 Gay Girl, Good God is a great book and it’s a perfect opportunity to learn and to be inspired by a true story about God’s love and power.

-I received this book from Bethany House in exchange for this review.
+I received this book from B&H Publishing Group in exchange for this review.
 I was not required to write a positive review.
 The opinions I have expressed are my own.